Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 - Pain

-TMJ are conditions that affect the joints and muscles used for chewing.
-They may involve issues associated with the following:
+Why does my jaw hurt?
+The pain could be related to TMJ disorders, which are conditions that affect the temporomandibular joints and muscles that are used for chewing.
+TMJ issues may be associated with the following:

 - Nerves, blood vessels, ligaments